cloudflare/cloudflare-docs/content/cache/how-to/enable-cache-deception-armor.md

 ---
 pcx-content-type: how-to
+title: Enable Cache Deception Armor
 ---

 # Enable Cache Deception Armor

 To enable Cache Deception Armor, create a Page Rule.
-Keep in mind that Cache Deception Armor depends upon [Origin Cache Control](/about/cache-control).
-A `Cache-Control` header from the origin or [Edge Cache TTL Page Rule](/about/edge-browser-cache-ttl) will override this protection.
+Keep in mind that Cache Deception Armor depends upon [Origin Cache Control](/cache/about/cache-control/).
+A `Cache-Control` header from the origin or [Edge Cache TTL Page Rule](/cache/about/edge-browser-cache-ttl/) will override this protection.

 1. Log in to your [Cloudflare dashboard](https://dash.cloudflare.com) and select your domain.
 2. Click **Rules**.